Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions

-Then the merged features are processed by a shared Convolution Neural Network (CNN) model.
+Then the merged features are processed by a shared CNN model.
 This early integration allows the model to utilize the correlations between these different types of features, enhancing the model for understanding street scenes.
-On the other hand, in LF strategy, InsU, IntU, and DU process the their own features by three separate CNN models.
+On the other hand, in LF strategy, InsU, IntU, and DU process their own features by three separate CNN models.
 This allows each type of features to be finely analyzed on its own.
 After processing, these different types of features are combined.
 EF is summarized in the right part of \Cref{Fig.LSM_with_EF} and LF is outlined in \Cref{Fig.LF}.

 GSM is introduced to shuffle and group different LSM segments into mini-batches.
-In this way, each mini-batch reflects the diversity of the dataset instead of following a strict sequence.
+In this way, each mini-batch can reflect the diversity of the dataset instead of following a strict sequence.
 This enables the model learn more general and robust patterns, enhances its performance and generalization.
-Based on the shuffled mini-batches by GSM, the involved CNN(s) and the downstream perception head are then optimized by back propagation.
+Based on the shuffled mini-batches by GSM, the involved CNN models are then optimized by back propagation.